Dental Implant Tooth Replacement

 Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and that facial contours will be preserved.
 The implants themselves are tiny titanium posts that are surgically placed into the jawbone where teeth are missing.
 These metal anchors act as tooth root substitutes.

 We encourage every atraumatic tooth extraction to be immediately followed by dental implant placement at that site.
 This assures that our patients never walk around with missing teeth.
 If the tooth that needs to come out is in the front, we will work with your general dentist to have ready a replacement temporary tooth above the implant site.
-Dr. Diamond does not believe that any patient should have to leave the office with a missing front tooth.
+Drs.
+Diamond or does not believe that any patient should have to leave the office with a missing front tooth.
 We will always strive to have some form of temporary tooth for our patients if anterior tooth extractions are needed.

 Reasons your tooth might need to be extracted: